eclipse/vorto/docs/vortolang-1.0.md

 ## Information Model

-An `Information Model` describes a complete digital twin, such as a physical device or a space (such as a room) and defines the set of interfaces as Function Blocks, implemented by the digital twin.
+An `Information Model` describes a complete digital twin, such as a physical device and defines the set of interfaces as Function Blocks, implemented by the digital twin.

 ### Information Model properties

 <table>
 	<tr>
-		<th>Property</th>
+		<th>Keyword</th>
 		<th>Required</th>
 		<th>Data type</th>
 		<th>Description</th>